SocGen CEO plays down Kerviel "media offensive"

-PARIS Societe Generale (SOGN.PA) Chief Executive Frederic Oudea dismissed recent allegations by ex-trader Jerome Kerviel as a "media offensive" and said the French bank was confident in the outcome of the upcoming appeal.
+PARIS May 3 Societe Generale Chief Executive Frederic Oudea dismissed recent allegations by ex-trader Jerome Kerviel as a "media offensive" and said the French bank was confident in the outcome of the upcoming appeal.

 "There has been a media offensive over the past two weeks that has not brought any new elements to light," Oudea said on a conference call to present the bank's first-quarter results.
 "We are completely confident on the results (of the appeal)."